samestep/lu-turabian/README.md

 A LaTeX template for [Turabian research papers at Liberty University][guide].
 [Such a template][template] already exists [for the School of Divinity][divinity], but as noted on the website and in the samples, the two style guides differ.
-Mr. Surbers' template differs from the History department's sample in these respects:
+Mr. Surber's template differs from the History department's sample in these respects:

 - The title page is formatted differently. (similar to #1)